cosnicolaou/mac-pixc/README.md

 * /usr/lib
 * /usr/include

 These provided suifficient for my initial testing.
 Obviously it would good to automate this process.
+Two utility go progammes are provided: *util/clean-sysroot* and *util/rewrite-links*.
+The latter is probably the most important since it will rewrite absolute links in the sysroot tree to be relative to the root of the sysroot.
+Without out, soft links to system shared libraries (e.g. to /lib/libm.so) cannot be resolved when cross compiling.

 ### Scripts to run the compiler